Han Ji-wan

-Han Ji-wan (Korean: 한지완; born August 14, 1987) is a South Korean actress and model.
+Han Ji-wan (Korean: 한지완; born August 14, 1987) is a South Korean actress.
 She is known for her drama roles in Rugal, Search: WWW and I Do, I Do.

-Biography and career
+Early life

-She was born on August 14, 1987 in South Korea.
+She was born on August 14, 1987, in Sangam-dong, Mapo District, Seoul, South Korea.
 She attended Chung-Ang University to study acting and theater.
 After completing her studies, she signed with Gtree Creative Agency and made her acting debut in 2010 in the movie The Most Beautiful Picnic in The World.

+Career

 She has appeared in numerous television dramas, including I Do, I Do, Search: WWW and My Unfamiliar Family.
 She was praised for her role as villainess heiress in drama Rugal as Choi Ye-won.
 The very same she also appeared in drama Lonely Enough to Love as Choi Kyung-won starring with Kim So-eun, Park Geon-il and Ji Hyun-woo.
+Recently, she played another villainess heiress in Games of Witches as the arrogant fake Joo Se Young.